Cortex983/TranslateTool/README.md

 # TranslateTool

-A simple _Computer Assisted Translation_ tool for translate plain text files, with automatic recognize languages.
+A simple _Computer Assisted Translation_ tool for translate plain text from text box, with automatic recognize languages.

 > For now, *Google Cloud Translate* are supported.